 Historically, European telecommunications have been characterised by public service monopoly providers, often run in conjunction with postal services.
 Liberalisation of this market began in the first half of the 1980s and, at first, concerned only value added services or business users, as basic services were left in the hands of monopoly providers.
-By 1998, telecommunications were, in principle, fully liberalised across the EU leading to considerable reductions in some prices; for those Member States joining the EU in 2004 and 2007, the liberalisation process was completed at a later date.
+By 1998, telecommunications were, in principle, fully liberalised across the EU leading to considerable reductions in some prices; for those Member States joining the EU since 2004, the liberalisation process was completed at a later date.

 Main statistical findings